 The Examen is arranged in five stages.
 I’ll use modern language adapted from Timothy Gallagher.

-1. Gratitude: Note the gifts that God’s love has given this day, and give thanks to God for them.
+Note the gifts God’s love has given this day, and thank God for them.

-I begin with the simple, yet profound, acknowledgement that I am loved by God.
+I begin with the simple acknowledgment that God loves me.
 For what gifts do you thank him today?

-2. Petition: Ask God for an insight and strength that will make this examination a work of grace, fruitful beyond human capacity alone.
+Ask God for insight and strength to make this examination a work of grace that is fruitful beyond human capacity alone.

 Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you, and lead me along the path of everlasting life.

 Wait patiently for him to answer, then respond intentionally to what he points out.
-In this way you are being invited to co-operate with the Spirit in his work of transforming your identity.
+In this way, you are invited to cooperate with the Spirit in His work of transforming who you are— your identity.

-3. Review: With God, review your day – or, in this case, a particular incident of conflict.
-Look for the stirrings in your heart and the thoughts that God gives you this day.
-Look also for those that have not been of God.
-Review your choices in response to both, and throughout the day in general.
+With God, review your day— or, in this case, a particular incident of conflict.
+Look for the stirrings in your heart and the thoughts God gives you this day.
+Look also for those stirrings and thoughts that have not been of God.
+Review your choices in response to both throughout the day.

-As I’ve written elsewhere, if these stirrings and thoughts are from God they will always be consistent with Scripture, the person and work of Jesus Christ, and God’s character of love (“Is that You God?”).
+As I have written elsewhere, if these stirrings and thoughts are from God, they will always be consistent with Scripture, the person and work of Jesus Christ, and God’s character of love (see “Is That You God?”).

-5. Renewal: Look forward to the following day and, with God, plan concretely how to live it in accord with his loving desire for your life.
+Look forward to the following day and, with God, plan concretely how to live it in accordance with his loving desire for your life.

-This is neither therapeutic technique nor behavior modification.
-It is the intentional act of drawing nearer to God (James 4:8) where you can co-operate with the Spirit’s gracious, powerful work of transforming your identity.
+This examination is neither a therapeutic technique nor behavior modification.
+It is the intentional act of drawing nearer to God (James 4:8) where you can cooperate with the Spirit’s gracious, powerful work of transforming your identity.
 In this way, conflict (among other things) is used by God to make you more “like Christ.”

-Does being "in Christ," or becoming more “like Christ,” mean that we will no longer engage in conflict?
+Does being “in Christ” or becoming more “like Christ” mean we will no longer engage in conflict?

 No.

-It does mean that we will begin engaging in conflict in a different way.
+It does mean that we will begin engaging in conflict in a different way— in a better way.
 In other words, we will engage in conflict more like Jesus Christ engages in conflict.

 How did Jesus engage in conflict?
-That’s for another post.
+That is for future posts.

 Photo credit: Fotografik33 - www.fotografik33.com via Visual Hunt / CC BY-NC-ND